mixren/evo-scala-bootcamp-exoplanet-market/README.md

 - Exoplanets can be reserved with timeout by an authenticated user
 - Exoplanets can be purchased by an authenticated user
 - Purchased exoplanets can be shown
+- Essential tests
+- Client with console interface

 ### To do:
-1) Write tests!!!!
+1) mb write more tests?!!
+2) work a bit more on the client
-2) Maybe add some generous offer - pay 2 for 3 names.
+3) Maybe add some generous offer - pay 2 for 3 names.
 Then Ill need to store this info somewhere.
 Might be unfair when all planets taken.
-3) Fetch exoplanets .csv from http://exoplanet.eu/catalog/csv via routes
+4) Fetch exoplanets .csv from http://exoplanet.eu/catalog/csv via routes